sanqqiao/simple-react-native-printer/README.md

-# tp-react-native-bluetooth-printer
+# simple-react-native-printer

-React-Native plugin for the bluetooth ESC/POS & TSC printers.
+React-Native plugin for ESC/POS & TSC printers.

+bluetooth ok
+usb
+net

-This plugin is a fork of react-native-bluetooth-escpos-printer.
-Because we made changes print picture and print qr code methods.
+This plugin is a fork of tp-react-native-bluetooth-printer.
+Because we made changes with ./types/index.d.ts on TSC_BARCODETYPE values

 Any questions or bug please raise a issue.